portfiend/syndicate-docs/docs/Guides/Explanations/toggleable-species.md

 ## The new system for enabling species

-Macrocosm has a new folder called `_Features`, which is used to provide ways to easily toggle a feature on or off.
+Macrocosm has a new folder `_MACRO/_Features`, which is used to provide ways to easily toggle a feature on or off.
 Each species gets their own YML file in the `/_Features/Species/` folder, which allows you to enable a species in a single line change.

 Here is an example Feature file for Allulalo: